davinaxiao/Group-Project/README.md

 # Methods

+# Expected outcomes and significance:
+What do you expect to find?
+What impact could such findings have?
+What future questions could this lead to?

+We expect that patients with high cholesterol and blood pressure levels are more likely to have heart disease than those with lower levels.
+We believe that age will also significantly affect our results as health issues are more common in older adults.
+This leads us to...

 # Features & Predictor:
 Only 14 attributes used:
 1. age: age of the patient(years)
 2. sex: sex of the patient(M: Male,  F: Female)